dotnet/msbuild/documentation/High-level-overview.md

  - When a task misbehaves and breaks the whole process
  - You have a task that is built in the same repo you're building your code and might change between runs.
 In this case we make sure that the DLLs are not locked at the end of the building.
 (Sandbox execution)

-### Processes and nodes
+## Processes and nodes
 When a new build is started MSBuild starts a process, which runs some setup code and prepares itself to start a build.
 This first node becomes the scheduler node and one of the worker nodes, becoming both the entry point for the project build and the scheduler.
 The main problem that arises from that, is when the whole build, the OS tears down the process, loosing the memory cache and having to restart the whole build process from the start.
 This is offset by having longer lived processes, that can be reused when building projects successionally.

+## Caches
+### Register Task Objects
+During execution tasks might need to share state meaninfully between invocations in a single build or across builds.
+The MSBuild engine provides a mechanism to manage the lifetime of .NET objects to fill this gap.
+This lifetime can be defined by the user but has specific scopes: it can live per build or indefinetly.
+However, this mechanism is only available for communication within the same execution node, and it is not serializable.

-### Cache
+### Project result cache
+The project Result Cache refers to the cache used by the scheduler that keeps the build results of already executed project.
+The result of a taget is success, failure, and a list of items that succeeded.
+Beyond that the `return` and `output` attributes from targets are also serialized with the build result, as to be used by other targets for their execution.

+### Project result cache plugin
+This Project Cache differs from the previous because it is separate, and used mainly for distributed builds.
+It functions as a middle layer between the scheduler and the Project Result Cache.
+So when the scheduler requests a result for a target or project, the plugin responds first as to check all the different distributed nodes for the result.
+To accomplish this it adds profiles on disk based on hashes of the project or task ID / name.
+When the plugin cache gets a hit on an input, it downloads and copy the file results to the right place, desirializes the resulting payload and povides it to the local engine to continue execution.

+For more in depth information visit [the spec](https://github.com/dotnet/msbuild/blob/main/documentation/specs/project-cache.md).

+## Scheduler
 **TODO**
-Special property or something that points to a dll that implements the cache interface.
-Like a plugin, so it would work out of a nuget package.
-Task host cache (described more in the task host section (link))

-#### Register Task Objects
-**TODO**
-If you are a tak and you need to meaningfully share state between invocations of said task in a single build or across builds the engine provides a mechanism to manage the lifetime of a .net object.
-When defining scope of objecdt's lifetime if can be per build or indefinetly.
-This is available per node basis if you need to use it.
-There is no serialization or desirialization, just a caching mechanism in memory.

-#### Project result cache
-**TODO**
-(Are there toher types of cache?)
-Cache keeps the results of built projects / tasks (project result cache).
-Cache is mostly on memory but can spill on disk.
-RAR state cache has some custom on disk format.
-Lives in the scheduler layer

-Build results are stored as items
-The return and output attributes from a targets already serialize the results from said task.
-The result of a task is generally, sucess, failure and a list of items that succeeded.

-#### Project result cache plugin
-**TODO**
-It was mainly use for distributed builds like CloudBuild.
-Works as a middle layer between the scheduler and the cache, which allows more functionallity to be pluged in there.
-So scheduler asks t if they can satisfy node requests for project results.
-Also adds profiles on disk, so it knows where to look for reults when asked.
-We hash the inputs so we can create those profiles, and the plugin uses those to find the results and output of the request.
-When it gets a hit, it downloads and copy the files to the right place, desirialize the the result payload and provide it to the engine.

-#### Incremental build
-**TODO**
-All the output from the builds that are in memory becomes one big cache for MSBuild.
-The targets inputs and outputs that is what get's cached / saved.
-We don't really know how it works, oops.

-### Scheduler
-**TODO**
-Something the schedules the execution of chunks of projects (targets or projects).
+The schedule is one of the main pieces of the MSBuild engine.
+It is responsible for scheduling the execution of projects to different working nodes.
+For a single process build, the scheduling node is also the only work node that is available for builds, so it will schedule work only with itself.
+In multiprocess builds the schduler node is the first running process, which will then assign work to others.
+When the build is running, and another project is found that needs to also be executed, the scheduler sends information to the first available node.
+Once a node

 Scheduler maintains results of executed targets., as well as remembering which projects were already built and have their results.
 When a result is asked from a task / project that was built previously it gets it from the cache.
 When communicating within the process.
 A task talks to the engine, which then communicates with the scheduler, to either get results or be blocked.